fukamachi/caveman/README.markdown

 ## Quickstart

 You came here because you're interested in living like a caveman, right?
-There's no Disneyland, but it's good place to start.
-Let's get into a cave.
+This isn't Disneyland, but we can start here.
+Let's get into a cave!

 ### Installation